wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 1. Download the Tanzu Observability by Wavefront nozzle file from the [Tanzu Network](https://network.pivotal.io/)
 2. In Tanzu Ops Manager, install, configure, and deploy the nozzle.
 At a minimum:
-    1. In the **Wavefront Proxy Config** section, specify the Operations for Applications instance and an API token and a user-friendly host name.
-The API token that you provide and how it is generated depends on whether your Operations for Applications service is onboarded to VMware Cloud services.
-For details on API tokens, see [Managing API Tokens](wavefront_api.html#managing-api-tokens)
+    1. In the **Wavefront Proxy Config** section, specify the Operations for Applications instance, an API token, and a user-friendly host name. <!--The API token that you provide and how it is generated depends on whether your Operations for Applications service is onboarded to VMware Cloud services.
+For details on API tokens, see [Managing API Tokens](wavefront_api.html#managing-api-tokens).-->

    ![OpsMan Proxy Config tab with the 3 required items highlighted](images/tas_to_proxy_config.png)
     2. In the **Telegraf Agent Config** section, specify the Foundation name.<br/><br/>